RexarX/HeliosEngine/README.md

 ## License

 Distributed under the Unlicense license.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.